 My learnings from 2 decades of international travel as a woman

-- I don’t like to travel with guides or tour groups, unless I absolutely need to.
+- I love solo travel.
 I like to set my own pace, schedule and itinerary, and I like to choose the people with whom I spend my time and energy.
-I also care about my budget, and have discovered that there are a lot of costs unnecessarily built into tours that I’d rather go towards other experiences.
 I’m not afraid to be alone, to manage the ins and outs of where to go and how to get there.

-- I don’t like to plan or book much in advance, because that leaves little room for spontaneity and change, which I learned the hard way in Europe on my 2017 10-country travel spree.
-On subsequent international trips, I book accommodations either last minute or when I get there, allowing for ultimate flexibility and movement.
+- I don’t like to plan or book too far in advance, because that leaves little room for spontaneity and change, which I learned the hard way in Europe on my 2017 10-country travel spree.
+On subsequent international trips, and because I’m solo, it’s ok for me to book accommodations when I get there — allowing for ultimate flexibility and movement.
 For example, in Ecuador, I changed directions due to weather, and had a wonderful time.
 In Colombia, I hopped a plane instead of a bus going south to Medellin instead of east, and I fell in love with the city.
 Wherever I go, I’m confident that I’ll figure things out when I get there.